Geoff Chapple FA Trophy

 • Woking, whose previous six FA Trophy matches had contained 12 goals, beat Folkestone 8-4 in a remarkable third round tie in January 1999.
 Four of the Cards’ goals arrived in the last 10 minutes.

-Make sure you get your copy of The Non-League Paper on Sunday for the latest news from across Non-League over the last seven days on the growing impact of the on the game and society.
+Make sure you get your copy of The Non-League Paper on Sunday for the latest news from across Non-League over the last seven days on the growing impact of the coronavirus on the game and society.

 Leave a Comment